christybell/School_District_Analysis/README.md

 ## Challenge Results

-- How is the district summary affected?
-- How is the school summary affected?
+- The district summary was slightly affected after replacing the test scores for 9th graders at Thomas High School with NaNs.
+The average math score decreased from 79.0 to 78.9 while the average reading score remained unchanged.
+The % of students passing math decreased from 75.0 to 74.8, the % of students passing reading decreased from 85.8 to 85.7, and the overall % of students passing decreased from 65.2 to 64.9.

+- After replacing the test scores for 9th graders at Thomas High School with NaNs, the school summary saw slight changes solely for Thomas High School metrics:
+  - average math score decreased from 83.42 to 83.35*
+  - average reading score increased from 83.85 to 83.9*
+  - % passing math decreased from 93.27 to 93.19*
+  - % passing reading decreased from 97.31 to 97.02*
+  - % overall passing decreased from 90.95 to 90.63*

+  * all amounts above are rounded to the nearest hundredths

-- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- Replacing the 9th graders' math and reading scores did not affect Thomas High School's performance relative to other schools.
+They retained their #2 rank of top performing schools.

-- How does replacing the ninth-grade scores affect the following:
+- Replacing the ninth-grade scores affected the following:

   - Math and reading scores by grade

+    Thomas High School now displays an 'nan' in the 9th grade column, which makes sense since we replaced all 9th graders' scores with NaNs.

-  - Scores by school spending
-  - Scores by school size
-  - Scores by school type
+  - There were no changes to the Scores by school spending, Scores by school size, or Scores by school type

 ## Challenge Summary
-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+In Summary, four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs were:
+1. The district summary showed changes, with the most dramatic impact to the overall % of students passing, which decreased 0.3%.
+2. The school summary showed changes for Thomas High School metrics, with the most dramatic impact to the overall % of students passing, which decreased by 0.32%.
+3. Even though Thomas High School's metrics changed, their metrics did not change dramatically enough to see their performance ranking change compared to other schools.
+They continue to be the #2 top performing school in the district.
+4. The math and reading scores by grade tables now show 'nan's for 9th graders at Thomas High School.